lightbits/lightbits.github.io/euler2/euler2.markdown

 ![](euler-random-big.png)
 <br>

-You may be asking why we used that particular Euler angle convention; maybe a different one would be better?
+You may be asking why we used that particular Euler angle sequence; maybe a different one would be better?

-The above image compares the two most popular conventions.
+The above image compares the two most popular sequences.
 Each cube is rotated by three random angles.
-The gray cubes are rotated by the same angles, but with the other Euler order.
+The gray cubes are rotated by the same angles about the same axes, but in a different order.

 It clearly looks like a mess, none of the cubes are alike.
 So if we were to update our orientation using one or the other, we could get completely different results!